Should You Use a Responsive Web Design or a Mobile Subdomain?

 Now we know the pros & cons of each option we need to look at the variables.
 Using the variables we can then add the advantages and disadvantages of each option to this and make a decision.

 The best variable to start with is the financial resource available for the website build.
 If the finance available is limited and you wish to pursue the best value for money option then you need to focus on a responsive web design.
 A mobile subdomain site or dynamic website can be between 40%-100% more expensive than a responsive web design website.
 If it’s a standard simple brochure site, you’re looking at 40% more expensive; and if it’s an ecommerce site, you could be looking at something 100% more expensive than an ecommerce website built with responsive web design.
 This price variable can instantly remove the option of creating a mobile subdomain website or dynamic website.
 If however, you can afford this premium, then we can look at the rest of the variables to see if an M. subdomain or a dynamic website is the right choice for your business.
 Beware of web design and development agencies who say they can build you an M. subdomain or dynamic website for a very low price.
 The site won’t work properly and it’ll be a total waste of time and more importantly, money.
-If you’d like to know the cost of a website design and build then you can contact us or give us a call and tell us what you need.
+If you’d like to know the cost of a website design and build then you can contact us and tell us what you need.
 We can talk you through what you want and send you a quote for the work.
 We also do this for responsive web design sites so no matter what your query, we’re happy to help.

 The purpose and requirements of the website are what we have to look at next.
 Is the site going to be a brochure site, ecommerce site, news site, social media site, lead generation site, etc.?
 Now we know the purpose of the site we can look at the requirements for each kind of site and narrow our options down further.